Generating Less Certain Adversarial Examples Improves Robust Generalization: More Details of Figures in Sections and

-In addition, according to Equation~\ref{equation: certainty} defined in Section~\ref{section: adversarial training generates overconfident examples}, we measure the adversarial certainty of the last and the best models, as illustrated in Figure~\ref{subfigure: variance_comparison_logits}, with respect to the predicted logits of all the adversarial examples conditioned on the ground-truth label.
+where $\overline{\mathrm{HM}}_{j}$ averages all $\mathrm{HM}_{j,k}$ with different $k$, and $\cY = \{1,2,\cdots,m\}$ is the label space.
+According to Definition~\ref{def:adversarial certainty}, we measure the adversarial certainty of the last and the best models, as illustrated in Figure~\ref{subfigure: variance_comparison_logits}, with respect to the predicted logits of all the adversarial examples with respect to each ground-truth label class.